Cellular: nRF Cloud multi-service

 Customizing GNSS antenna configuration

-This sample uses the Modem antenna library, which is enabled by default for builds targeting the nrf9161dk_nrf9161_ns
+This sample uses the Modem antenna library, which is enabled by default for the build_target mentioned in the Requirements sections.

 If you are using a different board or build target, or would like to use a custom or external GNSS antenna, see the Modem antenna library documentation for configuration instructions.